tykiww/tykiww.github.io/_posts/2018-01-05-MC-bootstrap.md

 ```

-I previously tried this with 1000 bootstrap samples with 1000 monte carlo repetitions, but I soon realized that this was going to take way too long and I had to end the code early.
+I previously tried this with 1000 bootstrap samples with 1000 monte carlo repetitions, but I realized that this was going to take way too long and I had to end the code early.
 More points are always nice for bootstrap sampling as our n increases, our p(power to reject the null | Ho) increases.
 I put in a timer to see how long it would take with just 100x100.
 It should roughly be 100 times shorter than what I was trying before!

 ```r